 This isn’t just about the book—it’s

 When you finallyclose the cover, the lingering question is not whether the story ends, but how it reverberates inside you long after the last page has been turned.
-Even so, the novel invites you to linger in the spaces between Holden’s sentences, to savor the pauses where his anxiety and yearning intersect.
+Still, the novel invites you to linger in the spaces between Holden’s sentences, to savor the pauses where his anxiety and yearning intersect.
 It asks you to confront the uncomfortable truths about growing up—those moments when the world feels simultaneously too vast and too confined, when the desire to protect innocence collides with the inevitability of change.

 Conclusion